neuronsimulator/nrn/CONTRIBUTING.md

      ```shell
      git checkout -b my-fix-branch master
      ```
+* For Python code contributions follow the Python Contribution guidelines.
 * When creating your fix or addition, consider what **new tests** may be needed for *continuous integration (CI)*, and what **new documentation** or documentation change is needed.
 * The full test-suite will run once you submit a pull-request.
 If you have concerns about the code, or if you've already failed the test-suite, you can run the test-suite locally on your machine.
 * Pull (fetch and merge) from *upstream* so that your current version contains all changes that have been made since you originally cloned or last pulled.
     ```shell